 UCU is unhappy at the suggestion that FE colleges may leave non accredited adult education programmes and personal and community development courses to Local Authority services and voluntary organisations.
 There are a number of colleges who have delivered these programmes for many years, some predating the incorporation of colleges.
 UCU would not wish to see such providers stopped from delivering these programmes.

-UCU would not wish to see new sixth form colleges undermine long standing tertiary arrangements and colleges.
+UCU would not wish to see new 6th form colleges and school 6th forms undermine long standing tertiary arrangements and college

-Specialisation
+2. Specialisation